-A DNA reference sample collection may be created from the plant material sampled.
-The method for sampling should follow recommended procedures and DNA extraction should fit some quality criteria.
+A DNA reference collection may be created from the plant material sampled.
+The method for sampling should follow recommended procedures and quality criteria for DNA extraction should be set.
 Both need to be documented.

 The DNA samples should be stored in such a way as to prevent degradation (e.g. storing it at -80°C).
 The transfer of DNA reference samples is described in document TGP/5: section 1.